MAINE COON VARIANTS

 The Maine Coon, being a “natural” breed, is considered to have arisen in its region of origin.
 However cats have legs and will wander and sow their wild oats, hence the Maine Coon has not developed in glorious isolation from other cats.
 Somehow it acquired a colourpoint from a cat that ultimately had a Siamese ancestor.
 The colourpoint gene is recessive and has been passed down the generations without showing up until two carriers are bred together, when there is a 25% chance of the offspring inheriting the recessive gene from both parents.
 That kitten is visible evidence of colourpoint ancestry.

 No-one knows what recessive genes were carried by foundation cats in the 1960s and 1970s.
 With colourpoint cats arriving in the USA in the 19th century, when pet cats roamed more freely, it’s hardly surprising that “pedigree” genes pop up in odd places.
 For example foundation cat Bridgett Katt was tortie smoke, clear evidence of a pedigree (probably Persian) ancestor.
 Andy Katt of Heidi Ho was an Domestic Shorthair (i.e. American Shorthair) mix, and Bridget Katt appears to be a Persian mixes.
 Maine Coons are supposedly descended from ships’ cats and may even have brought the colourpoint gene with them from some Eastern port.
+During the search for "foundation animals" for the breed in the early and mid-1960s, some breeders in Maine sold Balinese x Persian hybrids as purebred Maine Coons.
+Because the cats were registered simply as “Foundation” it is not known whether any of these have contributed significantly to the Maine Coon gene pool.
 Digging around in early pedigree also throws up some cross-breeding surprises that I’ll come to later.
 It’s possible that some early colourpoint kittens were hushed up (destroyed or homed as “randombred” pets) and their parents and siblings continued to breed.